HarryEH/Hnefatafl/README.md

 Current solution uses 99% of 8 core i7...
 Need to be sure of VM specage
 @Harry - more work over fewer threads?
-Current version easily outplayed by black corner blocking
+Current version easily outplayed by black corner blocking Checks many more moves when the RandomDepthPlayer is black?
+Why would this be